The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Develop comprehensive style guides

-• Set standards for lighting, color calibration, logo placement, and typography.
+• Define standards for lighting, color calibration, logo placement, and typography.

 • Use visual examples to clarify expectations.